Mobility Allowance (MOB) Employment/Training Reviews 008-10030020

 Job search or participation activities + Read more ...
 In Process Direct:

-Customers undertaking job search activities must provide:
+Customers undertaking job search activities who are not in receipt of an income support payment must provide:

-Customers who lodge a medical certificate that exempts them from their mutual obligation requirements may lose qualification for MOB because they no longer meet the Mobility Allowance travel test.
+Customers who have an exemption from their JobSeeker Payment (JSP), Youth Allowance (YA) or Parenting Payment (PP) mutual obligation requirements may lose qualification for MOB.
 See Cancellation and Period of Grace for Mobility Allowance (MOB). |

 5 |